chetnashah/js-work/jsArrays.md

 ### shift

 The `arr.shift()` method removes the first element from an array and returns that removed element.
 This method changes the length of the array.
 Mutates the array.
+Destructively removes first element

 Returns: The removed element from the array; undefined if the array is empty.
 ```js